the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide.rst

 The current |TVB| package was tested on :

-Debian Squeeze and Fedora 16.
+- Debian Squeeze and Fedora 16.
   Other Linux flavors might also work as long as you have installed a glibc version of 2.11 or higher.

-Mac OS X 10.5.8 (Leopard), 10.6.8 (Snow Leopard) and 10.7.2 (Lion) but should also run smoothly on subsequent versions.
+- Mac OS X greater than 10.7 are supported.

-Windows XP (x32), Windows Server 2008 (x64) and Windows 7 (x64).
+- Windows XP (x32), Windows Server 2008 (x64) and Windows 7 (x64).

 Application requirements